varya/bem-articles-tmp/start-from-project-stub.en.md

 #### Redefining BEMHTML
 You need an additional container DOM node to center the page.
-So, we define template implementation for `b-page` block by creating the same block on the project level.
+So, we define a template implementation for the `b-page` block by creating the same block on the project level.
 We are going to use `BEMHTML` as a templating language.

     $ bem create -l desktop.blocks/ -b b-page -T bemhtml

-Write code wrapping page content with an additional container node into the obtained `desktop.blocks/b-page/b-page.bemhtml` file.
+Add code that wraps the page contents with an additional container node; put it into the newly created `desktop.blocks/b-page/b-page.bemhtml` file.

     block b-page, content: {
         elem: 'body-i',